 Governmental Fund.
-The General Fund's fund balance at the close of the most recent fiscal year was \$3,120,414 and \$3,258,191 at the close of 2018.
-The decrease in net position is due to the transfer to the Enterprise Fund.
+The General Fund's fund balance at the close of the most recent fiscal year was \$3,731,597 and \$2,922,224 at the close of 2020.
+The increase in fund balance was largely due to a reduction in due to other funds from the prior year.
 As a measure of the General Fund's liquidity, it may be useful to compare fund balance to expenditures.
-The fund balance represents 33% of total expenditures.
+The fund balance represents 55% of total expenditures.

 Proprietary Fund.
-The Enterprise Fund's net position at the close of the most recent fiscal year was \$6,303,049 and \$5,162,026 at the close of 2018.
-The increase in net position was partially
+The Enterprise Fund's net position at the close of the most recent fiscal year was \$11,742,303 and \$9,974,874 at the close of 2020.
+The increase in net position was partially due to the tipping fee increase of \$3/ton for 2021 compared to 2020, as well as the transfer from the General Fund.
+As a measure of the Enterprise Fund's liquidity, it may be useful to compare net position to expenses.
+The net position represents 29% of total expenses.